equivalent/dude_policy/README.md

 For **Authentication** (is User logged in ?) you will need a different solution / gem (e.g. [Devise](https://github.com/heartcombo/devise), custom login solution, ...)

-Once you have your Authentication solution implemeted and `dude_policy` gem installed create `app/policy` a directory in your Ruby on Rails app
+Once you have your Authentication solution implemeted and `dude_policy` gem installed create a directory `app/policy`  in your Ruby on Rails app.

+> Note: Since Rails version 4 files in `app/anything` directories are autoloaded.
+So no additional magic is needed

-And create your policy file:
+There create your policy file:

 ```ruby